 If you own 100% of your property, you do not have to sell your property with the help from Peabody, and can instead sell on the open market with an estate agent.
 In this case, buyers will not need to meet the affordable homes criteria.

-The River Gardens is a brand new development of 1 & 3 Shared Ownership bedroom apartments situated along the River Thames.
-Boasting parking and outside space for all homes, these high-specification properties are a short bus ride away from North Greenwich and Cutty Sark stations.
+This brand new development of 1,2 & 3 Shared Ownership bedroom apartments situated along the River Thames is boasting parking and outside space for all homes.
+Residents will also benefit from 24 hour concierge service, landscaped gardens, a swimming pool, residents’ only gym, a games court, as well as outdoor children play area..
+These high-specification properties are a short bus ride away from North Greenwich and Cutty Sark stations.
 Both serve fantastic access into Canary Wharf and The City – perfect for commuters.DISCOVER GREENWICH

 From the Shared Ownership Collection at Motion look out across the green expanse of the Lea Valley and towards one of the world’s most exciting cities .
 Across 17 floors of The Tower which elegantly twists as it rises, you’ll find a stunning collection of two & three bedroom apartments set around a beautifully landscaped resident’s courtyard, the perfect place to relax or meet friends.Discover Motion